enso-org/ide/docs/connections.md

 «foo» = 5 # error, symbol defined twice in the same scope
 ```

-The excpetion to this rule are function overloads, described in a separate
+The exception to this rule are function overloads, described in a separate
 section later.

 ### Non-trivial cases overview